 802.11 fragmentation threshold.

-Readability of the specification (RFC) is really important to us.
+Readability of the NetJSON specification is really important to us.

-We want the RFC to be the main reference document for all kind of developers, therefore it has to be readable and easy to understand.
+We want it to be the main reference document for all kind of developers, therefore it has to be readable and easy to understand.